ursais/osi-addons/stock_bin_location/README.rst

 * The user can edit the Bin Location on the form.

-3) Click on 'Reporting' menu and then click on ''Inventory Report:
+Click on 'Reporting' menu and then click on ''Inventory Report:

+* The user can read the Bin Location of the items.

 Bug Tracker